restatedev/byoc/docs/authentication.md

   maxAzs: 3,
 });

-const byoc = new RestateBYOC(this, "restate-byoc", {
+const cluster = new RestateEcsFargateCluster(this, "restate-cluster", {
   vpc,
   ...,
 });